-MULTI PURPOSE ENERGY STORES - The same service station that provides freshly charged hydrogen batteries, doubles up as an energy store for the national grid of the country concerned, without silos, otherwise known as gas holders.
+MULTI PURPOSE - The same service station that provides freshly charged hydrogen batteries, doubles up as an energy store for the national grid of the country concerned, without gasometers.
 Why put in load levelling stations that only have one function?
 We hoped this would be a topic of discussion at UN COP 26 in Glasgow, Scotland in November 2021.
 But it never got that far, where coal was the main negotiating point, and Australia, China, India and Russia refused to agree phasing out.

 WHAT IS BLUE HYDROGEN ?

 Blue hydrogen is hydrogen gas that is produced through steam methane reformation, much the same as Gray hydrogen, which typically uses natural gas as the feedstock, in other words converting a fossil fuel into a more useful energy carrier.
 It is cleaner than Brown hydrogen, but not as clean as Blue.